JavaScript-Packer/pngcrush-crushed/README.md

+pngcrush_1_7_85_w64.exe	is 665.8 kB, we can make a web version even smaller!

-*1 This is our original web app in bytecode: original-untouched.html (2.8 MB)
+*1 This is our original web app in bytecode (combiled C++ with Emscripten): original-untouched.html (2.8 MB)

 *2 Here is a JavaScript minified version of the original web app: